wgruber/LogisticRegression/README.md

 # LoglinearRegression
-This "book" resembles a collection of different sources (all of them are referenced in the book) on the statistical topic of the **loglinear Regression Model**.
-The code and data made available are free to use for everyone who wants to use it for his/her personal interest.
+This book serves as a compilation of diverse sources on the statistical topic of the loglinear Regression Model, all of which are referenced within.
+The accompanying code and data are freely available for anyone interested in personal exploration.